TUMFTM/rslcpp/README.md

 - **Job**: The central entry point (`rslcpp::Job`) that orchestrates the simulation.
 It is responsible for:
   - Instantiating all participating nodes.
-  - Defining the **initial simulation time** and the fixed **time step size**.
+  - Defining the **initial simulation time**.
   - Determining the termination condition and the final exit code.
 - **Simulation clock**: `rslcpp` takes control of time.
 It updates the ROS time for all nodes at each step, ensuring that timers and subscriptions execute based on simulation time, not wall-clock time.
 (Requires `use_sim_time:=true`).
-- **Deterministic callback execution**: The runtime drives a custom executor that processes events and advances time in discrete, fixed steps.
+- **Deterministic callback execution**: The runtime drives a custom executor that processes events and advances simulation time to the next scheduled event (e.g., the next timer or delayed callback).
 - **Optional topic delays**: The framework includes a backend for injecting communication delays.
 A loader node can read a CSV configuration to apply fixed or probabilistic delays to specific topics.
 - **Dynamic composition**: Run existing nodes without writing a custom `main()` function by loading them as ROS 2 components at runtime via the CLI.